The Kontsevich integral for bottom tangles in handlebodies: Introduction

 {In other words, $\AB$ is the linear PROP (see \cite{MacLane,Markl}) governing Casimir Hopf algebras.} Here a \emph{Casimir Hopf algebra} in a linear symmetric monoidal category $\C=(\C,\ot,I)$ is a cocommutative Hopf algebra $H$ in $\C$ equipped with a \emph{Casimir $2$-tensor}, i.e., a morphism $c:I\to H\ot H$ which is \emph{primitive}, \emph{symmetric} and \emph{ad-invariant}.
 (See Definition \ref{r11}.)
 The Casimir Hopf algebra~$(H,c)$ in $\AB$ alluded to in Theorem~\ref{r36} is defined in \eqref{e51}.

-{To illustrate this, consider a Lie algebra $\g$ with an ad-invariant, symmetric element $t\in\g^{\ot2}$.} Then the universal enveloping algebra $U(\g)$ together with $t\in\g^{\ot2}\subset U(\g)^{\ot2}$ is a Casimir Hopf algebra in the category $\VectK$ of $\K$-vector spaces.
+{To illustrate this {kind of structure}, consider a Lie algebra $\g$ with an ad-invariant, symmetric element $t\in\g^{\ot2}$.} Then the universal enveloping algebra $U(\g)$ together with $t\in\g^{\ot2}\subset U(\g)^{\ot2}$ is a Casimir Hopf algebra in the category $\VectK$ of $\K$-vector spaces.
 Thus, by Theorem \ref{r36}, there is a unique linear symmetric monoidal functor

 which maps the Casimir Hopf algebra $(H,c)$ in $\AB$ to the Casimir Hopf algebra $(U(\g),t)$.
 Following the usual terminology, we call $W_{(\g,t)}$ the \emph{weight system} associated to the pair~$(\g,t)$.